Chișinău railway station: International services

 In addition to local trains, international services operate from Chișinău to Bucharest, Kyiv, Moscow (all daily), Minsk (Tuesday, Friday, and Sunday), and Warsaw (Monday, Wednesday, and Friday).
-Daily trains also run to Saint Petersburg and Odessa.
+Daily trains also run to Saint Petersburg and Odesa.
 There are several trains each week to Iași in Romania, and daily services to Tiraspol.

 The station is equipped as an international port of entry/exit, with a customs hall, and border control.
 International services arrive at and depart from platform 1, whose concourse can be closed off with barriers to create a contained customs zone.